Top 25 Supreme Court Judgments of 2024

-The Hon'ble Supreme Court of India delivered various groundbreaking judgments in 2024, ranging from recognising the new constitutional right to politically sensitive matters.
+The Hon'ble Supreme Court of India made headlines in 2024 with some truly game-changing judgments, from introducing new constitutional rights to addressing politically sensitive issues.

 #CASE 1: State's power to regulate industrial alcohol